10 Best Places to See Cherry Blossoms in Tokyo

 Meguro River is a romantic spot.
 If you’re looking for sakura with lively activities to boot, Urayasu Civic Center Plaza has you covered.

 One of the coolest spots to witness the captivating beauty of sakura is the Urayasu Civic Center Plaza during their annual cherry blossom viewing event.
-It was originally established as an open-air place for local citizens to gather in 1989, and has since evolved into a buzzing hub of culture and inspiration.
-As Tokyo’s largest civic center plaza, visitors are able to appreciate nearly two thousand sakura trees in all their glory, standing amidst a lively atmosphere of shops, restaurants, parks, and recreational activities.
+It was established in 1989 as an open-air gathering place for local citizens and has since evolved into a buzzing hub of culture and inspiration.
+As Tokyo’s largest civic center plaza, visitors can appreciate nearly 2,000 sakura trees in all their glory, amid a lively atmosphere of shops, restaurants, parks, and recreational activities.

 After taking some lovely pictures with friends or family, visitors can also take part in hanami picnics beneath the blooming sakura.
 As night falls, the amusements range from beer gardens to outdoor concerts.
 Of course, one must take a few moments to lie down and gaze up at Tokyo’s blue sky during the day or starry sky in between the branches of pink petals.
 It’s an unforgettable experience.